deNBI/cloud-user-docs/wiki/Tutorials/PublicWebServer/index.md

 ### Caddy - Configuration

 This section will configure the Caddy server to set up TLS and to proxy requests to your backend service.
+From then on, any requests on port `80` will be redirected to the secure port `443` (TLS).

 Requirements:

-- A domain name pointing to the public floating IP of your web server instance.
+- A domain name pointing to the public Floating IP of your web server instance.
-- A backend service that you would like to make public (e.g. a Galaxy server) listening on `localhost` or `127.0.0.1`.
+- A backend service that you would like to make public listening on `localhost` or `127.0.0.1`.

 Replace the contents of `/etc/caddy/Caddyfile` on your instance with the snippet below.
-Replace `example.bi.denbi.de` with your own domain name and replace port `8080` with the port the backend service is listening on.
+Replace `example.bi.denbi.de` with your own domain name and replace port `8080` with the port your backend service is listening on.

-`/etc/caddy/Caddyfile`
+`/etc/caddy/Caddyfile`:
 ```
 example.bi.denbi.de {
   reverse_proxy 127.0.0.1:8080